10 Nov 2012

 More

-Tags: Alice in Wonderland, Hard-boiled Wonderland and the End of the World, Haruki Murakami, Japanese (Translation), Magical Realism, surreal
+Review: Hard-boiled Wonderland and the End of the World by Haruki Murakami

 “To tell the truth, I do not know this thing called ‘mind’, what it does or how to use it.
 It is only a word I have heard.”